Configuring Layers

 #selectable #queryable #identifiable

-To prevent the Info Panel from displaying results from specific layers (say, for aerial photos), update the Data Sources settings in the QGIS project.
+To prevent the Info Panel from displaying results from specific layers (say, for imagery layers, or layers configured to display results as a child dataset), update the Data Sources settings in the QGIS project.

 Project > Properties > Data Sources > Identifiable > untick to disable layer selectability